 Industry studies have shown that over 40 percent of businesses closed by a significant disaster never reopen and nearly 30 percent fail within three years after reopening.

 Even a small fire can cause thousands of dollars in lost revenue, insurance claims, and injuries.
 Better to be safe than sorry, as the old saying goes!
-Retrofitting fire suppression systems on your machines can save you time, money, and even your entire business.
+Retrofitting CNC fire suppression systems on your machines can save you time, money, and even your entire business.